mronfim/Knights-Tour/README.md

 # My Solution

 The algorithm I used to solve the knights tour problem uses an accessibility matrix.
-The accessibility matrix keeps track of how many moves can be made from a position.
-The knight aways looks for the least accessible position to move onto next.
+The accessibility matrix keeps track of how many moves can be made from all position.
+The knight always looks for the least accessible position to move onto next.
 This way, it will go through all the hardest spots first.
 This does not complete a closed tour.

 ### How to use it
 > 1. Click on a square to place the knight.
 > 2. Click again to start the tour.
-> 3. Click once more to reset to reset.
+> 3. Click once more to reset.

 ![Screen](./preview.png)
 ![Screen](./previewComplete.png)